 Thus, a digital product is an informational product or a service that can be created and delivered electronically without needing physical handling.
-Often, it’s what results in monetization of someone’s skills, wits, experiences and talents that are packages in different formats such as eBooks and video files.
+Often, it’s what results in the monetization of someone’s skills, wits, experiences, and talents that are packaged in different formats such as eBooks and video files.

 These formats are what are then referred to as the Types of Digital Products.

 Digital products can be sold in various ways and through various means.
 There are also several eCommerce platforms that you can use to sell your products.